jadecobra/python_tdd_exercises/source/catalog_of_tests.rst

 ----

-Here are all the tests written in this book
+Here are all the tests in this book

 :ref:`test_failure`